List of Cornell University fraternities and sororities: Panhellenic Council

-Sororities constituting the Panhellenic Council (PHC) are listed with dates of local founding and national conference membership, these are women's organizations, voluntarily coordinating their efforts within the PHC.
+Sororities constituting the Panhellenic Council (PHC) are listed with dates of local founding and national conference membership, these are women's organizations voluntarily coordinating their efforts within the PHC.
 As part of PHC or national organization self-governance, or University disciplinary action, chapters may be suspended ("de-recognized") or closed for a time.
 If a chapter is closed and/or forfeits its housing, it will be listed as a dormant chapter.
-Active groups in bold, dormant groups in italics.
+Active groups are in bold, and dormant groups are in italics.
 See the Office of Student Life for current PHA members.